eduardohroliveira/laravel-geolite-maxmind/README.md

 <li>Run <code>php artisan migrate</code> to create database table.</li>
 <li>Run <code>php artisan key:generate</code> to set application key. </li>
 <li>Run <code>php artisan geolocation:update</code> to populate database table with updated data. </li>
-<li>Finally, you just need to <code>php artisan serve</code> to start web server and run application. </li>
+<li>Finally, you just need to run <code>php artisan serve</code> to start web server and run application. </li>

 </ul>

-Now you should use any HTTP client that supports , such as Postman or Insomnia or any other tool.
+* Now you should use any HTTP client that supports , such as Postman or Insomnia or any other tool.